RakePants/nerdless/README.md

 Used AIOgram to develop an asynchronous Telegram bot.

 ## Usage
-Available at @nerdless_bot in Telegram
+Available at @nerdless_bot on Telegram

 ## Creators
 Made by: https://github.com/RakePants (Artyom Eryomkin) & https://github.com/PixelPantz